 Figure 4: Table Properties Menu Item

 In the Table Properties dialog be sure to select “Repeat as header row at the top of each page” as shown in Figure 5.
-Note that this will not create a header column if you are presenting data across two dimension.
+Note that this will not create a header column if you are presenting data across two dimensions.
 In such a case the header cells will need to be manually defined by adjusting the PDF tagging in Acrobat.

 Figure 5: Check the “repeat as header” option to create a table header row.